 Good Treble Range performance.
 The overall response is rather inconsistent.
 Low-treble shows a narrow 5dB dip at 3.5KHz, but because of the narrow width the effect will be subtle.
 Treble and high-treble are overemphasized by an average of 2.5dB, making the sound of these headphones a bit bright and sibilant.

 Mediocre Isolation.
 The Beyerdynamic 770 Pro isolate passively, using their closed-back ear cups.
 Therefore, they do not block any noise in the Bass Range.
 In the Mid Range they achieve a decent 13dB of reduction, and in the Treble Range they perform well by reducing the outside noise by an average of 30dB.
+That said, they block out more overall ambient noise than the closed-back RØDE NTH-100.

 Poor Leakage.
 The main issue here is that significant portion of the leakage sits between 400Hz and 10KHz which is relatively broad range.
 However, the overall level of leakage is not very loud.
 So the sound leaking out of these headphones will be rather full and Mid-Rangy, but not too loud.
+If you're in a noise-sensitive environment and are looking for reference headphones that leak less, check out the AKG K371 instead.

 No compatible app.